meshula/LabCamera/README.md

 ### Modeling

-- Physical camera modeling of optics, aperature, sensor, and mount
+- Physical camera modeling of optics, aperture, sensor, and mount
 - Support for offset frustums for sensor shift and image tiling

 ### Interaction